metacommunities/metacommunities/publications/bigdata_ethnography_2016/log.md

 - change of title: Operative ethnographies and large numbers
 - found the code for the powerlaw diagram and the image.
 Would be nice to include that code, but at the moment, I'm just using the svg until I can reconstruct it.
 - knitting has gone ok, as has RMarkdown, but bookdown is not good.
 Leaving that for the moment as it only affects the fig references.
-- TODO: fix up the jobs figure -- that is breaking now for some reason
+- DONE: fix up the jobs figure -- that is breaking now for some reason

 ## Fri 28 Apr 2017 09:21:29 BST
 - starting on the jobs figure - small new problem with addressing json fields.
 Fixed that and saving figure to figure/bigquery_jobs.svg
 - ok, finally done I think, with some rough code still running through it ...
 - will check out old version and diff them to send to editors
+- sent whole_number_in_parts.docx and whole_number_in_parts_with_tracked_changes.docx today.
+- TODO: put this online using HTML, etc